 If you’ve just been told you have an MTHFR issue, or if you’ve started researching it and are pretty sure this is you, then you are in the right place.
 This is a quick summary with links to more detailed articles if you want to dive deeper.
+If you’d rather work with Dr. Amy one-on-one and have expert help, click here to schedule a free 15 minute consult.
 Start here for MTHFR!

 MTHFR Basics – What it is, What It Does, and Why It’s Like A Magic Chair

 MTHFR, or methylenetetrahydrofolate reductase, is a gene that tells your body how to build an enzyme of the same name.
 An enzyme is like a chair that something common (like folic acid) sits in to be transformed into something valuable (like 5-LMTHF, which is the active form of folate.)
 So essentially, this chair makes folic acid or folate active.
 To read more about this, go here.

 When you have a “mutation” (I like this word only because it implies eyeball laser beams, but the correct term is “polymorphism”), the chair changes shape so that it’s hard for folate to sit there, so less of it is transformed.
 And each mutation changes the shape of the chair in different ways.
 Two variants make a difference in how the MTHFR enzyme works.
 They are called C677T and A1298C.

 So I have a mutation.
 What Now?

 Having an issue with MTHFR means that your body has a hard time activating folate, so all of the things your body needs folate for (which is essentially ALL OF THE THINGS) get a little messy.
 You can see a complete list of issues that can stem from the MTHFR mutations here, but the biggies are:

 - Issues with neurotransmitters – so depression, anxiety, anger, addictions, ADD, autism